hathubkhn/Molecular-Generation/README.md

 # Molecule Generation with DiGress

-Pytorch implementation for "Integrating Diffusion Models and Molecular Modeling for PARP1 Inhibitors Generation".
+Pytorch implementation for "Integrating Diffusion Models and Molecular Modeling for PARP1 Inhibitors Generation", submited in Journal of Biomolecular Structure & Dynamics
 This repository combines DiGress diffusion model for molecule generation with a GNN-based predictor for pIC50 value estimation.

 ## Environment Setup